We are located at 36 E. Twohig, Ste. B2 (the basement of the historic Cactus Hotel). Click here for a map.

 Weatherization can be performed on mobile homes as well.

 You must complete an application for weatherization, AND have your landlord complete a Landlord Permission Form.
 We must have permission from the owner for you to be eligible for weatherization services.

-CVCAA serves fourteen counties with the weatherization program: Coke, Coleman, Concho, Crockett, Irion, Kimble, McCullough, Menard, Reagan, Runnels, Schleicher, Sterling, Sutton and Tom Green.
+CVCAA serves fourteen counties with the weatherization program: Coke, Coleman, Concho, Crockett, Irion, Kimble, McCulloch, Menard, Reagan, Runnels, Schleicher, Sterling, Sutton and Tom Green.

 You will receive your refund in the same amount of time as you would using a paid preparer's services.
 We follow the IRS refund cycle chart.
 This chart provides a best-case estimate when the IRS may issue a refund based on when the return is accepted by the IRS.